 Turnitin isn't the only detector catching Quillbot.
 Here's how other major detectors handle Quillbot-paraphrased content in 2026.

 Copyleaks uses character-level and sentence-level scanning that catches micro-patterns surviving basic paraphrasing.
-However, its performance on Quillbot-processed text is somewhat uneven, suggesting that Copyleaks finds some paraphrasing modes harder to detect than others.
+In an independent March 2026 benchmark of roughly 2,400 samples, Copyleaks landed around 79% accuracy, so its performance on Quillbot-processed text is real but uneven, with some paraphrasing modes proving harder to catch than others.

 The bottom line: if you're using Quillbot to dodge AI detection, you're fighting an uphill battle against every major detector, not just Turnitin.
 Each one has either added or improved its paraphrased content detection since 2024.